Joaquin Gage

 Joaquin Jesse Gage (born October 19, 1973) is a Canadian former professional ice hockey goaltender.
 Gage was selected in the fifth round of the 1992 NHL Entry Draft, 109th overall, by the Edmonton Oilers, and played 23 games in the NHL with the Oilers.

+Career

 Gage was born in Vancouver, British Columbia.
 He spent his junior career with the Portland Winter Hawks of the WHL.
-As a professional he spent the majority of his North American career in the AHL and the ECHL.
+As a professional, he spent the majority of his North American career in the AHL and the ECHL.

 During the 2001–02 season, Gage was named MVP of the British Superleague while playing for the Ayr Scottish Eagles.

+Personal life

+Born in Canada, Gage is of Haitian descent.

+One of the Hosts of EST Afternoons, alongside Hernan Salas.